aisc-org/aisc-model-viewer/src/buckling-wf-columns/more-fun.md

-This collection of models features a W8x31 because this wide flange shape was used in many previous studies on the stability of structural steel frames, including in the [development](https://fsel.engr.utexas.edu/research/publications/details/703110325){target="_blank" rel="noreferrer"}
+This collection of models features a W8x31 because this wide-flange shape was used in many previous studies on the stability of structural steel frames, including in the [development](https://fsel.engr.utexas.edu/research/publications/details/703110325){target="_blank" rel="noreferrer"}